chih-hao-lin/3DV_2025Fall/group_05_articulated_scene/caseyjr2_2d_drawer/README.md

 ## Using the code
 1.)
 Download the code.<br/>
 2.)
 Set up the environment as detailed below. <br/>
 3.)
-Download the 3DOI files and put it into a folder called "threedoi" in the same folder as the main .ipynb file. <br/>
+Download the 3DOI files here](https://github.com/JasonQSY/3DOI/tree/main?tab=readme-ov-file) and copy them into a folder called "threedoi" in the same folder as the main .ipynb file. <br/>
 4.)
 Download the 3DOI pretrained checkpoint, which can be found [here](https://github.com/JasonQSY/3DOI/tree/main?tab=readme-ov-file).
 The file name should be "checkpoint_20230515.pth".
 Put this file in the same folder as the main .ipynb file.<br/>
 5.)
 Copy and paste the "merged.yaml" file into the "configs" folder in the 3DOI folder (threedoi -> monoarti -> configs). <br/>
 6.)
 Open the .ipynb file with Jupyter notebook and run all of the cells.
 Make sure to have your new environment enabled as the kernel.<br/>